SSG-DRD-IOT/intel_retail_workshop/Video_Performance/media_sdk_decode_windows.md

  - Wait for the application to finish decoding the video stream and then take note of the **execution time** printed in the console window.
 You can then **press 'enter' to close the command window** and stop the profiling session.

 ![Stop Application](images/msdk_decode_6.jpg)
- - Now go back to Visual Studio and take a look at the **GPU Utilization** and **CPU** graphs.
-Notice that CPU usage is high and GPU usage is low confirming that CPU based decoding is taking place.
+ - Observe the **GPU Utilization** and **CPU** graphs in the Diagnostics session pane.
+As a result of CPU based decoding taking place, the CPU usage is high while GPU usage is low.

 ![CPU Usage](images/msdk_decode_7.jpg)